praveens-git-bit/techconnect/exercise6.md

 Congratulations!
 You, as Data Engineers and Data Analysts have helped Contoso gain actionable insights from its disparate data sources, thereby contributing to future growth, customer satisfaction, and a competitive advantage.

-In this lab we experienced the creation of a simple integrated, open and governed Data Lakehouse foundation using Modern Analytics with Microsoft Fabric and Azure Databricks.
+In this lab, we experienced the creation of a simple integrated, open and governed Data Lakehouse foundation using Modern Analytics with Microsoft Fabric and Azure Databricks.

-In this lab we covered the following:
+We covered the following:

 First, we explored the Data Engineering/Data Factory experience and learned how to create a Microsoft Fabric enabled workspace, build a Lakehouse, and ingest data into OneLake using Microsoft Fabric, including Delta tables, dataflows, and pipelines for both low-code and no-code data transformations.

 Second, we explored the integration of Azure Databricks with Microsoft Fabric, including using Delta Live Tables for transformations, Unity Catalog for data governance, and analyzing mirrored Databricks data using T-SQL.

-Third, we created a semantic model in Power BI and generate insights using Copilot in Microsoft Fabric.
+Then, we created a semantic model in Power BI and generate insights using Copilot in Microsoft Fabric.

 <!--
 Fourth, we explored real-time data ingestion using Eventstream and analyzed patterns, anomalies, and outliers with Copilot in KQL Database.